ecruz165/maven-pnpm-monorepo/SELECTIVE_VERSIONING.md

 **Triggers:** Pull requests to main/develop

 **What it does:**
-- ✅ Detects changed modules
+- ✅ Ensures all modules have package.json (maven:init)
 - ✅ Verifies version sync (maven:status)
-- ✅ Builds only changed modules (or all if structural changes)
+- ✅ Builds changed modules in parallel (parallel-build.js)
-- ✅ Runs tests on changed modules
+- ✅ Runs tests on changed modules in parallel
 - ✅ Publishes test results

+**Scripts Used:**
+- `maven-init.js` - Generates package.json for any modules missing it
+- `maven-status.js` - Verifies package.json and pom.xml versions match
+- `changed-modules.js` - Auto-detects which modules changed (used by parallel-build.js)
+- `parallel-build.js` - Builds modules in parallel (4 concurrent)

 **Does NOT:**
 - ❌ Version packages